acmpesuecc/Wine_Quality_Prediction/README.md

 P. Cortez, A. Cerdeira, F. Almeida, T. Matos and J. Reis.
 Modeling wine preferences by data mining from physicochemical properties.
 In Decision Support Systems, Elsevier, 47(4):547-553, 2009.

+Incase of any issues, get in touch with the maintainer at pradish.k1812@gmail.com